18F/handbook/pages/getting-started/classes/travel-101.md

 questions to them through the above-mentioned channels and not through individual emails or Slack DMs.

-- Djemila McCray (primary, People Operations)
+- Djemila McCray (primary, Enterprise Management Program Office)
-- Lathann Newland (primary, People Operations)

 \*_Please direct technical questions about Concur to the Business Applications Service Desk at (866) 450-6588 (press 2) or businessapps@gsa.gov.
 Questions